Two Decades in the Trenches

 Figure 1: After two decades in the trenches, SEO is still fascinating.

 That’s the strange world I entered when I first dipped my toe into the murky waters of search engine optimization in 1996.
-The Internet was just beginning to gain mainstream popularity, and all of a sudden companies realized that a whole new way of reaching potential customers was emerging.
+The Internet was just beginning to gain mainstream popularity, and suddenly, companies realized that a whole new way of reaching potential customers was emerging.
 Clients who had been using my freelance writing services started asking if I could rank their content as well as write it.
 And before I knew it, I had plunged into the deep end of this emerging industry.

-Twenty years later, I am still here…and I still love my job!
+Twenty years later, I am still here… and I still love my job!
 Things have changed dramatically in that time, but search engine optimization is still a fascinating challenge at the sharp end of online marketing.
 It’s easy to forget how much things have moved on – see here is a review of how SEO consulting has changed in my 20 years in the business.

 The Days of the ‘World Wild West’